SandraWienecke/Immobilienscout24-Data-Analysis-with-Python/README.md

 Funneling questions:
 * Are flats with almost the same characteristics in the same price level?
 * Does the city district have an influence on the price? baseRent city district
 * Are renovated flats in the same price range as first time use flats?
-Does the year of construction have an influence on the price? yearConstructed, baseRent
 * Are bigger flats more expensive than smaller flats?
-Number of rooms, livingSpace, baseRent
 * Do the number of plat offers in a region/city have an influence on the price?
-City & Scoutid, baseRent

 ### Data
 I’ll work with a scraped dataset from a private person: